 Donations can be made through the JBMF Just Giving Page.

 To continue our fundraising for the JBMF we would like to ask if you are going to buy either Christmas or Greetings cards to consider including some of the cards we have produced from photos taken by James & Joe, Tom & Gary.
-A pack of 6 cards is £5.
+A mixed pack of 6 2014 Christmas cards is £2.50 & mixed Greetings cards is £4 a pack.

 The cards can be viewed here.

-Please place your order, including your address, via e-mail (email@example.com) and make your payment via the Bank Account (Sort 40-47-86, Account no. 05570050) for the JBMF using your name as reference.
-We will then deliver them to you; without charge if possible.
-If you know you are likely to see us don't add postage.
-If not postage of up to 4 packs is £1 and 4+ packs is £1.50.
-If you order 10 packs only pay for 9.
+Please place your order, including your address, via e-mail (firstname.lastname@example.org) and make your payment via the Bank Account (Sort 40-47-86, Account no. 05570050) for the JBMF using your name as reference.
+We will then deliver them to you; without charge if possible if you know you are likely to see us.

 We hope you like what you see.

-Many things have been carried out over the last 12 months, by James’ friends and family, to remember James and keep James’ name alive.
+Many things have been carried out by James’ friends and family, to remember James and keep James’ name alive.
 The complete list of events and the number of people involved can be seen on the facebook link to this site.

-There are five permanent memorials which will continue for the foreseeable future or be in place for many years.
+There are six permanent memorials which will continue for the foreseeable future or be in place for many years.

 This award was initiated by the course leader & tutors in recognition of James' contribution to the course overall and his particular strengths in clinical application.
 The winner is the individual who achieves the highest marks on their placements in the hospitals where the practical training takes place.